 - What is the role of the manager and board of directors?

 The investment trust manager is in charge of the day-to-day running of the investment trust.
 They decide where to invest the money held by the trust and when to sell holdings.

-The board of directors are appointed to uphold the best interests of investors.
-They are usually independent of the investment manager and will meet on a regular basis to ensure the objectives of the trust are being met.
+The board of directors is appointed to uphold the best interests of investors.
+The directors are usually independent of the investment manager and will meet on a regular basis to ensure the trust’s objectives are met.

 Like other companies, shareholders can vote to remove members from the board of directors.

 - What is net asset value (NAV)?

 The net asset value (NAV) is the value of all the assets owned by the investment trust, usually stated as a 'per share' figure.
 If the holdings of an investment trust, less any debt, are worth £1 million and there are two million shares in issue, the NAV per share is 50p.

 If the trust's assets increase in value, the NAV will grow, and vice versa.
 Growth in NAV over time is used to measure the performance of the manager.

 - What are premiums and discounts?

 The share price of an investment trust can differ from the net asset value (NAV).
 If the current share price is above the NAV, the investment trust is said to be trading at a premium, i.e. it costs more to buy the shares than the underlying investments are worth.
 When the share price is below the NAV, this is known as trading at a discount.